 After filing Form I-751 with a hardship waiver, the petitioner should expect to attend an interview at the local district office where the conditional resident lives.
 Petitions with hardship waivers are decided on a case-by-case status.
 So every detail counts.

 This is not a complete description of evidence that must be submitted with Form I-751, Petition to Remove Conditions on Residence.
 Filing an I-751 hardship waiver after divorce or other events can be a complex process that requires expert knowledge of the law.
 For these reasons, individuals should consult with an experienced immigration attorney before filing the hardship waiver after divorce.
-For a thorough list of items which must be submitted with the petition, refer to USCIS or utilize the services of CitizenPath.
+Refer to USCIS or utilize the services of CitizenPath for a thorough list of items which must be submitted with the petition.